 Education balances that are ideal for this group are most often portable laboratory scale models that may come with a draft shield for field applications in less than ideal conditions.
 Another valuable feature to look for is a hook for below balance weighing and density measurements.

-These balances are meant for complex weighing tasks performed in laboratories and specialised science classes.
+High-precision balances are meant for complex weighing tasks performed in laboratories and specialised science classes.
 They can measure very small quantities and are fine instruments that should be kept in appropriate conditions to ensure their longevity.
-The Nimbus and Eclipse series of analytical and precison balances are Adam’s solution to advanced weighing problems.
+The Nimbus and Eclipse series of analytical and precision balances are Adam’s solution to advanced weighing problems

 Analytical balances are made to measure very fine quantities with the most acute precision and accuracy possible.
 They are meant for laboratory work and they have data communication capabilities compatible with GLP to ensure results are properly recorded.
 They are often used in fields such as forensics, chemistry and biology and are sensitive to the conditions of their environments.
 As a result, analytical balances usually come with draft shields to protect the balance.